 Dr. Schwartz holds a PhD in Molecular and Medical Genetics from U of T. She carried out postdoctoral research at the University of California at San Francisco and began work as a research associate at the Best Institute in the Faculty of Medicine at U of T in 1997.
 She has also worked as a research associate in the Department of Cell and Systems Biology.
 She is the author of numerous scientific publications.
 Dr. Schwartz has taught courses in the Departments of Zoology, Cell and Systems Biology and Human Biology at U of T.

 Abelard alumnus Oliver Cheng (class of 2004) is our Mathematics teacher.
 Since graduating from Abelard, he has had a spectacular academic career, obtaining his M.Sc. in Mathematics in 2009, and pursuing post- graduate studies at Brown University until 2015, where he was also employed as lecturer in Multivariable Calculus and Analytic Geometry.
 He is also an experienced high school teacher, having taught both Math and Latin (yes, he's a true Abelardian!) in schools in Canada, the U.S. and China.

-Laurelle Veloce holds a Bachelors degree in Physics from McMaster and a Masters degree in Experimental Particle Physics from Queens.
-She is currently a PhD candidate at the University of Toronto, where she is a member of the ATLAS particle physics experiment at the European Organization for Nuclear Research (CERN).
+Laurelle Veloce holds a Bachelors degree in Physics from McMaster, a Masters degree in Experimental Particle Physics from Queens, and a PhD from the University of Toronto.
+She is a member of the ATLAS particle physics experiment at the European Organization for Nuclear Research (CERN).
 In the past she has worked at SNOLAB, TRIUMF, and the Canadian Space Agency.
-She has served as a teaching assistant and physics tutor at both Queen’s and the University of Toronto.
+Presently Laurelle is a post-doctoral researcher at the University of Toronto.
+Laurelle teaches physics at the Abelard school from 2016.
 Some of her interests include piano and silversmithing.